Spot-tail Anglerfish, Lophiocharon trisignatus (Richardson 1844)

 Summary:

-An uncommon anglerfish with rows of transparent ocelli with dark margins on the caudal fin membranes, a long naked illicium (fishing rod) with a large complex esca (lure).
+A mottled greenish-brown to reddish-orange anglerfish with rows of dark-edged transparent spots (ocelli) on the tail membranes, a long naked illicium (fishing rod) with a large complex esca (lure).
+With its skin flaps and appendages, this very cryptic anglerfish resembles sponges or rocks covered in encrusting algae.

 Cite this page as: